15+ Connected TV Stats That Will Impress Your Boss

 CTV audiences draw marketing dollars

-Globally, marketing departments are drawn to the allure of data-driven ad targeting that promises to solve age-old ROI problems.
-Both in the US and UK, among many other developed countries, marketing budgets are shifting to CTV as the next big thing.
+Globally, marketing departments are drawn to the allure of data-driven ad targeting that promises to solve age-old ROI problems — and marketing budgets are shifting to CTV as the next big thing.

 CTV advertising solves common marketing challenges